Samsung/tizen-docs/docs/application/native/guides/multimedia/openal.md

 # OpenAL

-OpenAL is a software interface to audio hardware, which allows you to specify the objects and operations in producing high-quality audio output.
+OpenAL is a software interface to audio hardware, which allows you to specify the objects and operations in producing high quality audio output.
 Tizen offers OpenAL as a native API, since OpenAL can be used for a variety of audio playback tasks (such as sound effects in games), and it has an excellent performance for real-time rendering.
 For more information, see [OpenAL 1.1 specification](http://www.openal.org/documentation/openal-1.1-specification.pdf).

-OpenAL has 3 fundamental objects:
+OpenAL has three fundamental objects:

 - Sources